 Timothy Allen Thulson (November 11, 1960 — March 7, 2019)

-Tim Thulson of Glenwood Springs and Parachute, Colorado, son, brother, father and friend passed away in Parachute, Colorado, March 7th, 2019.
+Tim Thulson of Glenwood Springs and Parachute, Colorado, son, brother, father and friend, passed away in Parachute, Colorado, on March 7th, 2019.

 Tim was born to John Allen Thulson and Carol Thulson on November 11, 1960, in Denver, Colorado.